moneyhub/api-docs/source/identity-docs.md

 - `savings_goals:read` - Read access to a customer's saving goals.
 - `savings_goals:write` - Write access to a customer's saving goals.
 - `savings_goals:write:all` - Full write access to saving goals, including the ability to delete goals.

+## Payments

+- `payee:create` - this scope is required to create a new payee.
+- `payee:read` - this scope is required to retrieve all of the payees that have been created by an API client.
+- `payment` - this scope is required to initiate a payment.
+- `payment:read` - this scope is required to retrieve all of the payments that have been initiated with by an API client.

 ## Connection lifecycle